Teriitaria II: Regent of Tahiti

 After the death of Pōmare II in 1821, the younger Teriitaria succeeded as King Pōmare III of Tahiti.
 Being a minor, Pōmare III was placed under a regency council consisting of his aunt Teriitaria, his mother Teremoemoe and the five principal chiefs of Tahiti.
 The council was initially headed by Manaonao (or sometimes Paiti), a chief who took the name Ari'ipaea, with Teriitaria as co-regent.
 After Manaonao's death in 1823, Teriitaria assumed the head of the regency council.
 Some argued that Pōmare II intended to choose Tati, brother of the defeated Opuhara and the ruling chief of Paparā, as the regent and guardian for his son.
 Jacques-Antoine Moerenhout, the French consul in Tahiti, later claimed Pōmare II wanted Tati to succeed him.
 However, the decision was ignored by the British missionaries because of Tati's independent nature and the fear that he would establish his own dynasty.
 Pōmare III was crowned in a European style coronation ceremony on 21 April 1824 and raised and educated on the island of Moorea by the missionaries.

 On 6 September 1826, Commodore Thomas ap Catesby Jones, while in command of the veteran sloop-of-war USS Peacock, signed a treaty with Queen regent Teriitaria and Pōmare III.
 The treaty established commercial relations between the United States and Tahiti.
 Thomas Elley, the British vice-consul for the Society Islands, and the resident British missionaries opposed this because the British had no formal treaties with Tahiti.
 Subsequently, the missionaries discouraged the Tahitian government from entering into treaties with other nations.
 The regency council remained in power until the death of the young monarch from dysentery in 1827.
 She continued ruling as regent for her niece Aimata who reigned as Pōmare IV.
 Her administration was seen as economically oppressive to the Europeans.
 She sought to monopolize the pearl trade like Pōmare II had attempted with the pork trade, and ignored acts of piracy in the Tuamotus (dependencies of the Tahitian crown).
 She fixed prices and wages and sent agents to oversee all aspects of foreign trades to the consternation of the Tahitians and foreign merchants.
-Because of these ineptitudes, she was replaced as regent on April 1828 by Tati.
+Because of these ineptitudes, she was replaced as regent in April 1828 by Tati.
 In the 1830s, she took the title and name of Ari'ipaea Vahine.